What to expect as a new patient:

 We provide care to patients all over the country.
 People have made the trip to our office all the way from California, Oregon, Washington, Texas, Arkansas, Florida, Georgia, North Carolina, Tennessee, Kentucky, Iowa, Michigan, and New York.

 That being said, let us help you find someone closer before you make the commitment to fly/drive all this way.
-Dr. Tanase has a network of Upper Cervical friends and colleagues around the nation who can provide you with exceptional care.
+Dr. Tanase has a network of Upper Cervical colleagues around the nation who can provide you with exceptional care.
 If you’d like us to help you find a referral closer to home, send us a message here.

 Should you decide to still make the trip, we can also help you find convenient accommodations near the office.